 Frogs, toads, salamanders, newts, and caecilians are going extinct.
-The International Union for Conservation of Nature (IUCN) estimates that at least one-third of known amphibian species are threatened with extinction, a rate higher than that for any birds or mammals.
+The International Union for Conservation of Nature (IUCN)'s Red List of Threatened Species estimates that at least one-third of known amphibian species are threatened with extinction, a rate higher than that for birds or mammals.
 Major threats to amphibians include habitat loss or degradation and the rapidly dispersing infectious disease chytridiomycosis.
 Managed populations of amphibians may become the only conservation hope for many species faced with imminent extinction.

-AZA-accredited zoos and aquariums, with their demonstrated expertise in Species Survival Plan© (SSP) Programs, have been called upon to meet this challenge.
+AZA-accredited zoos and aquariums, with their demonstrated expertise in Species Survival Plan® (SSP) Programs, have been called upon to meet this challenge.
 Once common across Puerto Rico, the Puerto Rican crested toad (Peltophryne lemur) was driven nearly to extinction by human activities.
-In 1982, under the auspices of the AZA Amphibian Taxonomic Advisory Group (TAG), the Puerto Rican Crested Toad SSP Program began a reintroduction program to successfully breed and release this species into its native habitat.
-Since then, the Wyoming Toad SSP, Panamanian Golden Frog SSP, Mississippi Gopher Frog PMP, Houston Toad PMP, and Texas Blind Cave Salamander PMP Programs have been established to enhance amphibian conservation efforts.
+In 1982, under the auspices of the AZA Amphibian Taxonomic Advisory Group (TAG), the Puerto Rican Crested Toad SSP Program began a reintroduction program to breed and release this species into its native habitat.
+Since then, SSPs for the Wyoming Toad, Panamanian Golden Frog, Harlequin Golden Frog, Dusky Gopher Frog, and Houston Toad have been established to enhance amphibian conservation efforts.

 AZA, its Animal Programs and Committees are committed to protecting amphibians.
 The Amphibian TAG and SSPs work directly with at-risk species, while the Conservation Education Committee developed conservation and education resources, and AZA manages the FrogWatch USA citizen science program.